Skip to Main Content

 The Oxford English Dictionary uses the following definition for the term "intellectual property": Property (such as patents, trademarks, and copyright material) which is the product of invention or creativity, and does not exist in a tangible, physical form.

-When someone uses AI, it brings to mind the following question that many have been asking is: Who is the copyright owner of the works that are generated?
+When someone uses AI, it brings to mind the following question that many have been asking is: Who is the copyright owner of the works that are AI generated?
 In Canada, this is a question that the Federal court is being asked to determine, with regards to whether AI can be the author of a work.
 As more cases continue to make their way inside the courts in Canada, it is inevitable that we will eventually see clearer language regarding the authorship of works which utilize AI and how these tools will affect copyright.

 The United States Copyright Office has published a guide for works containing material generated from Artificial Intelligence.
 In short, whether an item may be protected by copyright can be a bit murky, and depends on the amount of contribution from the human authors and from the AI tools that were utilized.
 One example included to illustrate this is that a graphic novel with human-authored text would have its textual components protected by copyright, but the AI-generated images themselves (the non-human component) would not be protected by copyright.
 While these guidelines are not necessarily applicable to Canadians, it is likely that some of these cases will be referred to, and shape the future of AI usage and intellectual property for us as well.